UPCOMMING EVENTS / NOTICES

 150g/kg active Ingredients

 Your Bonsai should be fed during the growing season.
 Evergreens can be feed throughout the year.
 We prefer organic pellets.
-If using liquid fertilizer, dilute the dosage by 50% of the recommended dosage and then double your feeding routine.
+Everytime you water the watering process leeches the nutrition from the pellet.
+So you are continuously feeding.
+If using liquid fertilizer, and are not sure, dilute the dosage by 50% of the recommended dosage and then double your feeding routine.
+Because in bonsai, we are dealing with shallow soil conditions, liquid fertilier may leech out very quickly.
 Chemical and liquid fertilizers can lead to burning the trees.
 Chemical fertilisers given an almost instant reaction.
 When using organic fertilizers, follow the manufacturers recommendations.
 Organic fertilisers release chemical elements more slowly and will not burn your plants.

 Water is not the sole nutrient needed by plants.
 All living plants needs three essential nutritional-elements in order to thrive: NITROGEN, PHOSPHORUS and POTASSIUM.
 (NPK).